ggerganov/ggml/docs/gguf.md

 Information about where this model came from.
 This is useful for tracking the provenance of the model, and for finding the original source if the model is modified.
 For a model that was converted from GGML, for example, these keys would point to the model that was converted from.

-- `general.source.url: string`: URL to the source of the model.
-Can be a GitHub repo, a paper, etc.
+- `general.source.url: string`: URL to the source of the model's homepage.
+This can be a GitHub repo, a paper, etc.
-- `general.source.huggingface.repository: string`: Hugging Face model repository that this model is either hosted on or based on
+- `general.source.doi: string`: Source Digital Object Identifier (DOI) https://www.doi.org/
+- `general.source.uuid: string`: Source [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier)
+- `general.source.repo_url: string`: URL to the source of the model's repository such as a GitHub repo or HuggingFace repo

+- `general.base_model.count: uint32`: Number of parent models
+- `general.base_model.{id}.name: string`: The name of the parent model.
+- `general.base_model.{id}.author: string`: The author of the parent model.
+- `general.base_model.{id}.version: string`: The version of the parent model.
+- `general.base_model.{id}.organization: string`: The organization of the parent model.
+- `general.base_model.{id}.url: string`: URL to the source of the parent model's homepage.
+This can be a GitHub repo, a paper, etc.
+- `general.base_model.{id}.doi: string`: Parent Digital Object Identifier (DOI) https://www.doi.org/
+- `general.base_model.{id}.uuid: string`: Parent [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier)
+- `general.base_model.{id}.repo_url: string`: URL to the source of the parent model's repository such as a GitHub repo or HuggingFace repo

 ### LLM